 Use external identity providers to authenticate to GKE

-This page explains how to configure an external identity provider to authenticate into Google Kubernetes Engine (GKE) clusters.
+This page shows you how to configure authentication to Google Kubernetes Engine (GKE) clusters from external identity providers (IdPs).

 Before you begin